vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 * Microservices allow an organization to reduce dependencies, develop faster, and scale.—Aviran Mordo

+Microservices Definition by Lewis/Fowler:

+* As a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API
+* Services are built around business capabilities
+* services are independently deployable and scalable
+* Bare minimum of centralized management of these services
+* Services may be written in different programming languages(polyglot development).
+* Services should use separate data storage (polyglot persistence ).

 The Microservices approach is about breaking your system ("pile of code") into many small services, each typically has its own: